• Skip to primary navigation

 7. Serve.
 Build and serve your burgers with your favorite condiments and toppings.

-Garnish with a pickle spear or swap the regular buns for pretzel rolls if you want to elevate things.
-Elk burgers go well with anything you would serve with hamburgers.
+Garnish with a pickle spear and use Kaiser rolls for pretzel buns if you want to elevate the dish.
+Elk burgers go well with anything you would serve with normal hamburgers.
 I love waffle fries and Greek salad.
 Enjoy!

 • Place your stick of butter in the freezer while you prepare all of the ingredients so that it's easier to grate.
 Use a knife (rather than your warm hands) to free any butter from your grater when done.